Get more hands on deck with your EECBG Program project. Kickstart a clean energy career. Apply to be or host a Community Energy Fellow!

 - Have completed an Associate’s, Bachelor’s, Master’s or Doctorate degree in science, social science, environmental studies, economics, mathematics, engineering, public policy, business, law or other field relevant to the DOE mission.
 Applicants pursuing a degree at the time of application must show proof of completion of the degree before starting an appointment.

-- Be available to start their Fellowship by January 2024 for Round 1 Fellows, and by July 2024 for Round 2 Fellows.
+- Be available to start their Fellowship by Winter 2024 for Round 1 Fellows, and by Summer 2024 for Round 2 Fellows.

 - Fellows should bring a strong interest in clean and equitable energy solutions for Tribal and local governments, particularly for environmental justice and disadvantaged communities.
 DOE seeks candidates with expertise and experience working with Tribes and local governments and/or the clean energy sector.
 Applicants with diverse backgrounds and lived experience are encouraged to apply.